sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/index.md

 SailPoint has a 24 hour SLA on rule deployments for rules submitted over weekdays and next business day for rules submitted over the weekend.

 However, around 65% of rule reviews are completed in less 4 business hours, with the average turnaround time of 3-6 hours after ticket has been assigned.
-If a specific deployment window is required, SailPoint must be alerted at least 48 hours in advance so that the time for the reviewer and deployment expert may be reserved.
+If a specific deployment window is required, you must alert SailPoint at least 48 hours in advance so that the time for the reviewer and deployment expert may be reserved.

 ### Go Live expectations